 - North — Scott Jurek battles the Appalachian Trail.

-- Eat and Run — Scott Jurek explains how he does it.
+- Eat and Run — Scott Jurek explains diet.

-Someone smarter mentioned after WWII we began working in offices and moving less which led to an exercise movement.
+Someone smarter mentioned after WWII we began working in offices and moving less which led to an exercise craze.
 As a kid I remember mom getting daily cardio with Gilad Janklowicz.
-With so much information thrown at us it’s no surprise mindfulness is getting attention.
-In 2006 a co-worker suggested I read Jon Kabat-Zinn’s Wherever You Go, There You Are and it really had an impact on my self-view and worldview.
-Since then my interest has grown:
+With so much information thrown at us it’s no surprise mindfulness is a growing topic.
+In 2006 a co-worker suggested I read Jon Kabat-Zinn’s Wherever You Go, There You Are and it really caused me to pause and engage differently with my own mind.
+It led me to seek other voices: